-The inflationary epoch not only rescues the standard model of cosmology but also predicts the formation of the large-scale structure of the universe.
-Although the universe looks almost homogeneous and isotropic at large scale\cite{A.A.Starobinsky}, the tiny fluctuation of the order of $10^{-5}$ is observed in CMB radiation.
-This tininess of the scale allows us to employ perturbative theory, wherein the zeroth order, background, and spacetime is still FLRW and any inhomogeneity is given by the leading order correction.
-The physical reason for the perturbation of spacetime is the quantum fluctuation of matter content, which is inflaton in this situation.
-Of course, any perturbation of the matter field would induce a perturbation in the metric field, resulting in the clumping of energy and matter density, leading to the formation of the structure we see today.
-In the process, inflation expands the tiny causally connected quantum fluctuation into the super-Hubble mode, which re-enters the Hubble radius at a later epoch, giving us a causal mechanism for the large-scale structure we see today\cite{guth1982fluctuations,linde1982new,bardeen1983spontaneous}.
+The inflationary epoch not only rescues SMC but also predicts the formation of the large-scale structure of the universe.
+Although the universe looks almost homogeneous and isotropic at large scale \cite{A.A.Starobinsky}, the tiny fluctuation of the order of $10^{-5}$ has been observed in CMB.
+This tininess of the scale allows us to employ perturbation theory, wherein the zeroth order, the background of the spacetime, is still FLRW and any inhomogeneity is given by the leading order correction.
+The physical reason for the perturbation of spacetime is the quantum fluctuation of matter content, which is the inflaton in the current situation.
+Of course, any perturbation of the matter field would induce a perturbation in the gravitational field, resulting in the clumping of energy and matter density, leading to the formation of the large-scale structure we see today.
+In the process, inflation expands the tiny causally connected quantum fluctuations into the super-Hubble modes, which re-enter the Hubble radius at later epochs, giving us a causal mechanism for the large-scale structure \cite{guth1982fluctuations,linde1982new,bardeen1983spontaneous}.

-The background metric is still treated classically while quantizing the first-order correction in the linearized theory of gravity.
-However, in a true theory of quantum gravity, one would expect the quantum nature of the background metric to play a significant role, at the scale approaching to Planck region\cite{ashtekar2005quantum,ashtekar2009loop}.

-This incomplete picture of the theory of physical cosmology is due to the continued lack of a consistent candidate for quantum gravity.
-In fact, this is one of the burning issues in modern theoretical physics.
-This is obscure because the current understanding of our nature is based on two mathematically incompatible frameworks; viz, general relativity (GR) and quantum mechanics (QM) discussed in \cite{c1,s1,s2,h1}.
+In the context of inflation, the homogeneous and isotropic universe is still treated classically while quantizing only the first-order corrections in the linearized theory of gravity.
+However, as the scale approaching to the Planck regime \cite{ashtekar2005quantum,ashtekar2009loop}, one would expect the quantum nature of the background to play a significant role.
+This incomplete picture of the theory of cosmology, at present, is due to the continued lack of a consistent candidate for quantum gravity.
+In fact, this is one of the most challenging issues in modern physics.
+The main challenge comes from our current understanding of the nature, based on two mathematically incompatible frameworks: GR and quantum mechanics (QM) \cite{c1,s1,s2,h1}.